 Upon Whom is Friday Prayer Compulsory

-For women, while attendance at mosque for Friday prayer is not obligatory, they are encouraged to attend if possible and they wished.
-However, if woman chooses to perform Friday prayer at home, she may do so, as Prophet Muhammad (peace be upon him) granted women flexibility to worship in their own space.
+For women, while attendance at mosque for Friday prayer is not obligatory, they are encouraged to attend if possible and if they wish.
+However, if a woman chooses to perform Friday prayer at home, she may do so, as Prophet Muhammad (peace be upon him) granted women the flexibility to worship in their own space.

 Friday Prayer is not obligatory on the: